Nianyi-GSND-Projects/GSND-5130-GP3/Final Report/Final Report.typ

 		),
 	) <table:accent-results>

-	All _p_-values are greater than 0.1.

 	=== Conclusion

-	- American people do not show phonological preferences on accent when reading foreign names.
+	- Since all _p_-values are greater than 0.1, American people do not show phonological preferences on accent when reading foreign names.

 	== Consonant